HamiltonsPrincipal17/debanjanmallik.github.io/_pages/cv.md

 **Expository Summer Work on Lie–Poisson Dynamics and the Exponential Map**
 *May 2025–August 2025*
-Summer work supervised by P. S. Krishnaprasad on structure-preserving integration for Lie–Poisson systems and formulas for the differential of the exponential map.
+Summer work supervised by [P. S. Krishnaprasad](https://ece.umd.edu/clark/faculty/423/P-S-Krishnaprasad) on structure-preserving integration for Lie–Poisson systems and formulas for the differential of the exponential map.

 **Spectrahedral Relaxations for Attitude Estimation with Convex MPC Control**
-*December 2025*
+*November 2025-December 2025*
-Convex optimization course project on Wahba’s problem, spectrahedral relaxations of \(\mathrm{SO}(3)\), and bounded-torque MPC.
+Convex optimization course project on Wahba’s problem, spectrahedral relaxations of \(\operatorname{conv}(\mathrm{SO}(3))\), and bounded-torque MPC.

 ---